Programmer’s Guide

 puts "Job is: #{job.state}"

-# Complete state information as displayed in mission control
+# Complete status information, as displayed in Mission Control

 puts "Full job status: #{job.status.inspect}"